14 Creepy Things Google May Know About You

 Things you do on the websites you visit

-“Google doesn’t only collect data about you with their own browser, search engine, and other services, but also by tracking you on other websites,” a spokesperson for the app, Ghostery, tells Reader’s Digest.
+“Google doesn’t only collect data about you with their own browser, search engine, and other services, but also by tracking you on other websites,” a spokesperson for the app Ghostery, tells Reader’s Digest.
 “According to a study by Ghostery and Cliqz, Google is the largest operator of third-party tracking scripts.”
 One way to battle back is to use an anti-tracking tool (Ghostery is such a tool).
-Here are some other tools you might consider using to protect your online privacy.
+These are the red flags someone’s tracking your cell phone.

 You know how Google Chrome always asks you if you’d like it to save your password?
 It’s convenient, yes.
 But it’s yet another piece of information you may not want Google to have about you.
 If you’ve already stored your password and are having second thoughts, here’s where you remove it…as well as your passwords for other sites you saved passwords for while using Chrome.
 And please consider using secure passwords, which is what these 25 passwords are not.